dohliam/libreoffice-impress-templates/README.md

 2. To eventually build packages for as many distros as possible so that people can install extra templates easily through their package manager.
 These should work without any additional intervention on the part of the user -- if you install a templates package, you should just need to open Impress and go to the templates gallery to see all the templates you have just installed, ready for use.

 3. To provide a central place for a curated, maintained collection of high-quality, working Impress templates designed by the community.

+## Screenshots

+There is a full gallery of screenshots for all the templates included in this project on the [screenshots page](https://github.com/dohliam/libreoffice-impress-templates/blob/master/screenshots.md).

 ## Templates